Axiologic/swarm-engine/README.markdown

 ## Building and running

-Firstly, the build.js files should be executed.
+Firstly, the dev/build-devel.js files should be executed.
 We offer some predefined configurations that will download only the dependencies necessary for what needs to run next.
 If you want to configure what gets downloaded you need to use any of these flags (you can use multiple):
 - --virtualmq - downloads the dependencies to run VirtualMQ
 - --pskwallet - downloads the dependencies to run PskWallet
 - --all - this is the default one if you don't specify any flags, it downloads all dependencies for the entire project

-After getting the dependencies you need you can run (for now) VirtualMq using the runVirtualMq.js file in the bin folder.
+After getting the dependencies you need you can run (for now) VirtualMq using the bin/virtualMQ.sh file.
 This will start an instance of VirtualMq on the port 8080 and using the 'tmp' folder inside the project root.You can also customize this using the next parameters:

 - --port PORT - it will set the port number
 - --folder PATH - it will set the root folder for all operations done by VirtualMq

-Example: node runVirtualMq.js --port 8081 --folder /path/to/root/folder
+Example: bin/virtualMQ.sh --port 8081 --folder /path/to/root/folder

 ### Temporary precautions
 - if running on Windows enable/grant symlink option/permissions